adamallo/NJstM/README.md

 2_B B
 1_C C
 ```
+**Attention:** Due to an inherited limitation, gene-tree leaf names cannot be integers unless they represent node numbers.
+Species names can be either numeric or alphanumeric.

 If you code the gene copies and species using the same scheme than the one in the example (genecopy=id_species), you can generate the mapping file using the following bash line on the input tree file:
 `cat treefile |sed -e "s/:[^),]*//g" -e "s/)[0-9.]*//g" -e "s/[(,);]/ /g" -e 's/ /\'$'\n''/g' |sort|uniq|tail -n+2|gsed "s/.*\_\(.*\)$/& \1/" > mapping`